torum/XmlClients/FeedDesk/README.md

  Switched to WinUI3 from a WPF project.

 ## Things that currentry working on
 - [ ] HTML content rendering without webview2.
 Better handling of tags and layout.
+Remove AngleSharp and use HTMLAgilityPack because AngleSharp spits some exception.
 - [ ] Database file management page (menu>tools), clean(delete all data) and optimize(vacume).
 - [ ] Full Text Search.